KarnbirKhera/CUDA-Vector-Addition/README.md

 <h3>D. L2 Cache Bandwidth Bound</h3>
-Can the L2 cache feed data to the SMs fast enough, or is it a bottleneck?<br><br>
+Can the L2 cache feed data to the SMs fast enough, or is it a bottleneck? (milliseconds)<br><br>

 $$ T_{L2} = \frac{\text{Total Bytes through L2}}{\text{L2 Bandwidth}} $$

+Needed information to calculate:
+- **Kernel:** Total bytes passing through L2, can differ from DRAM due to write-validate reads or cache hits
+- **Hardware:** L2 bandwidth

 <br><br><br>